Leaves Curling Up? [Main Causes and Cures]

 Heat Stress from High Temperatures

 When the environment is too hot for a cannabis plant, you’ll start to notice curled leaves, among other things.
 Sometimes, entire leaves will droop while just the edges curl.
 Other times, you’ll find that the leaves start to yellow, or that they feel crisp to the touch.
 These are all signs of heat stress.
 Heat stress is caused by temperatures that are too high for a cannabis plant to thrive.
 Heat stress can be experienced by both indoor growers and outdoor growers.
 It starts with curling leaves and crispy brown edges.
 However, if it goes on for too long, then the plant may die.
 These first symptoms, seen in the leaves, are the plant’s way of screaming for help.
-Ideally, the plants that you’re growing will be in temperatures reaching up to 82°F, or 28°C. In temperatures within that range, cannabis plants are able to photosynthesize efficiently.
+Leaves Curling Up?
+[Main Causes and Cures] Ideally, the plants that you’re growing will be in temperatures reaching up to 82°F, or 28°C. In temperatures within that range, cannabis plants are able to photosynthesize efficiently.
 However, as temperatures rise outside of this range, photosynthesis shuts down.
 When temperatures reach 86°F or 30°C, the plant cannot photosynthesize whatsoever.
 The results of this extreme temperature vary at the best, you have curling leaves.
 At the worst, new leaf growth comes in looking gnarly or misshapen.
 Old leaves start to break down, turning into crispy ends.

 Curing Heat Stress